Recorded in Denmark between 1889 and 1897 on a wax cylinder is what is almost certainly the oldest existing Mozart recording in the world.

 During these processes we realized, that there are real treasures to be found in the Ruben cylinder collection.
 With the utmost probability one of the treasures is the oldest existing Mozart recording–opera singer Peter Schram singing two fragments of Leporello’s arias from Don Giovanni.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
-This article was originally published on europeanasounds.eu.
+This essay was originally published on europeanasounds.eu.
 Europeana Sounds is co-financed by the European Union.
 The objective of Europeana is to give broader access to European cultural heritage online.
-Commercial distribution of the article is not allowed.
+Commercial distribution of the essay is not allowed.